kdmccormick/open-edx-proposals/oeps/architectural-decisions/oep-0057-cores-and-extensions.rst

 This is an articulation of which features should come supported by the community Open edX installation *without installing any additional software*, although configuration (overriding settings, toggling Waffle flags, etc.) may be necessary.
 By definition, this is a superset of the Core Product Offering.
 Ensuring the support, maintenance, security, and quality of these features is important, although secondary to ensuring so for the features in the Core Product Offering.

-Repository Tiers
+Repository Rings
 ================

-Based on the Product Offering specifications, we designate four tiers of Open edX repositories:
+Based on the Product Offering specifications, we designate five *rings* of Open edX repositories:

 1. **Clerical** repositories exist solely to help manage the Open edX project itself.
    For example, they may contain process documentation,